Gas futures have spiked 15% since Harvey, prices going up at the pump are likely to follow

 Prices at the pump haven't budged much -- yet.
 National average gasoline prices have climbed barely 3% over the past week, to $2.40 a gallon for regular, according to AAA.

 But gasoline futures, which reflect wholesale prices and eventually trickle down to consumers, have started to spike again.
-Gas futures soared 7% on Wednesday after extreme flooding forced the shutdown of the largest U.S. refinery, Motiva's Port Arthur facility.
+Gas futures soared as much as 7% on Wednesday after extreme flooding forced the shutdown of two Port Arthur refineries, including the largest one in the U.S.

 All told, gasoline futures have surged by 15% since Friday afternoon, before Harvey disrupted a huge chunk of the nation's ability to turn oil into gasoline and other products like jet fuel.